testing-library/testing-library-docs/docs/dom-testing-library/api-helpers.md

 ## Custom Queries

-`dom-testing-library` exposes many of the helper functions that are used to implement the default queries.
+`DOM Testing Library` exposes many of the helper functions that are used to implement the default queries.
 You can use the helpers to build custom queries.
 For example, the code below shows a way to override the default `testId` queries to use a different data-attribute.
-(Note: test files would import `test-utils.js` instead of using `dom-testing-library` directly).
+(Note: test files would import `test-utils.js` instead of using `DOM Testing Library` directly).

 ```js
 // test-utils.js